Japanese cuisine: Philippines

 In the Philippines, Japanese cuisine is also popular among the local population.
 The Philippines have been exposed to the influences from the Japanese, Indian and Chinese.
 The cities of Davao and Metro Manila probably have the most Japanese influence in the country.
 The popular dining spots for Japanese nationals are located in Makati, which is called as "Little Tokyo", a small area filled with restaurants specializing in different types of Japanese food.
 Some of the best Japanese no-frills restaurants in the Philippines can be found in Makati's "Little Tokyo" area.
 In the Philippines, Halo-halo is derived from Japanese Kakigori.
 Halo-halo is believed to be an indigenized version of the Japanese kakigori class of desserts, originating from pre-war Japanese migrants into the islands.
 The earliest versions were composed only of cooked red beans or mung beans in crushed ice with sugar and milk, a dessert known locally as "mongo-ya".
 Over the years, more native ingredients were added, resulting in the development of the modern halo-halo.
 Some authors specifically attribute it to the 1920s or 1930s Japanese migrants in the Quinta Market of Quiapo, Manila, due to its proximity to the now defunct Insular Ice Plant, which was the source of the city's ice supply.

-In Cebu City, the Little Kyoto district let's you experience the feel of being in Kyoto, Japan with a statue of the reclining Buddha overlooking the city.
+In Cebu City, the Little Kyoto district enables people to experience the feel of being in Kyoto, Japan with a statue of the reclining Buddha overlooking the city.
 The Little Kyoto district also features Japanese food stalls serving various Japanese dishes like Takoyaki, Tempura, and various other Japanese cuisine that is enjoyed by the people of Cebu City, Philippines.
 Odong, also called pancit odong, is a Visayan noodle soup made with odong noodles, canned smoked sardines (tinapa) in tomato sauce, bottle gourd (upo), loofah (patola), chayote, ginger, garlic, red onions, and various other vegetables.
 It is garnished and spiced with black pepper, scallions, toasted garlic, calamansi, or labuyo chilis.
 The dish is usually prepared as a soup, but it can also be cooked with minimal water, in which case, it is known as odong guisado.